-f.
+g.
 Legal fees

 Braykov's Legal Office provides legal advice to the Foundation.
 Valentin Braykov, owner of the Braykov's Legal Office, is a member of the Board of Directors of the Foundation.
-Total legal fees paid to the Braykov's Legal Office and to Valentin Braykov personally as a legal advisor in 2017 and 2016 amount to \$23 and \$1, respectively.
+Total legal fees paid to the Braykov's Legal Office in 2018 and 2017 are \$23 and \$13, respectively and to Valentin Braykov personally as a legal advisor in 2018 and 2017 are \$35 and \$10, respectively.